 So you want to know more about recurring revenue?
 Great!
 You’ve come to the right place.
 You’ll learn everything you need to know about what it is and how to make it.

-I’ll also show you real life examples of recurring revenue business and how they reached success.
-Lastly, I’ll cover the software and apps that are best for earning and tracking your recurring revenue.
+I’ll also show you real-life examples of recurring revenue businesses and how they reached success.
+Lastly, I’ll cover the best software and apps for earning and tracking your recurring revenue.

 - What is Recurring Revenue?